James4Ever0/notes/Copy Symlink itself to change pyjom's location, install easyd services for macos local pyjom watchdog.md

 disable all sync related services on macos for debug:

 main issue happens after local vscode launched.

+the issue is such that the proxy setting not right.

+we need to add some code for it.

 ```bash
 launchctl stop gui/501/pyjom_local_watchdog;